grimmlab/easyPheno/docs/source/models/svm.rst

 The concept of SVR is pretty similar, but instead of optimizing for a separating hyperplane, the goal is to find a function that is within a certain threshold around the target values of the training samples.
-Apart from that, similar concepts such as the kernel-trick are used, leading to similar hyperparameters that need to be optimized.
+Apart from that, similar concepts such as the kernel-trick are used, leading to the same hyperparameters that need to be optimized.

-As already mentioned, you can find our implementation in the code block above, as SVM and SVR are implemented in the same class.
+As already mentioned, you can find our implementation in the code block above, as SVM and SVR are integrated in the same class.

 **References**